Freelancers in the World of IT

 In case of a remote project, your schedule is up to you.
 The requirements are: deliver the end product, the system documentation, a module, a microservice, or anything else.

-There is a myriad of remote projects where the customer is not in the same time zone as the freelancer.
-As a result, it cannot be expected that your schedule fits your customer’s schedule.
+There are a myriad of remote projects where the customer is not in the same time zone as the freelancer.
+As a result, it cannot be expected that your schedule fits your customer’s timetable.
 Most often there are no such requirements.

 In case of an onsite project, you will still have your flexibility, but it could be influenced by factors such as: when will you reach others if you would like to check something?
 You will not have a fixed schedule either, but you will have to somewhat adapt to the project.